Repo Man (film): Plot

 In the Mojave Desert, a policeman pulls over a 1964 Chevrolet Malibu driven by J. Frank Parnell.
-The policeman opens the trunk, sees a blinding flash of white light, and is instantly vaporized, leaving only his boots behind.
+The policeman opens the trunk, sees a blinding flash of white light, and instantly vaporizes, leaving only his boots behind.

 Otto Maddox, a young punk rocker in L.A., is fired from his job as a supermarket stock clerk.
 His girlfriend leaves him for his best friend.
-Depressed and broke, Otto is wandering the streets when Bud drives up and offers him $25 to drive a car out of the neighborhood, supposedly for his wife.
+Depressed and broke, Otto is wandering the streets when a man named Bud drives up and offers him $25 to drive a car out of the neighborhood, supposedly for his wife.
 Otto follows Bud in the car to the Helping Hand Acceptance Corporation, where he learns the car he drove was being repossessed.
-He refuses to join Bud as a "repo man," and goes to his parents'.
-After learning that his burned-out ex-hippie parents have donated the money that they promised him as a reward for graduating from high school to a televangelist, he decides to take the repo job.
+He refuses to join Bud as a "repo man" and goes to see his parents.
+After learning that his burned-out ex-hippie parents have donated the money they promised to reward him for graduating from college to a televangelist, he takes the repo job.

-After repossessing a flashy red Cadillac, Otto sees Leila running down the street.
+After repossessing a flashy red Cadillac, Otto sees a woman named Leila running down the street.
 He gives her a ride to her workplace, the United Fruitcake Outlet.
 On the way, she shows him pictures of aliens that she says are in the trunk of a Chevy Malibu.
 She says they are dangerous due to the radiation they emit.
 Meanwhile, Helping Hand is offered a $20,000 bounty notice for the Malibu.
-Most assume that the repossession is drug-related because the bounty is far above the actual value of the car.
+Most assume that the repossession is drug-related because the bounty is far above the value of the car.